History of the Wabash

 Another town built on the foundation of the railroad, about halfway between Malvern & Imogene.
 Strahan is still visible as a community, at the intersection of M-16 and the Wabash Trace.
 While once a booming commercial center, the Post Office was closed in 1955, High School consolidated in 1960, Elementary School closed in 1972, leaving only the church presently operating.

-Roughly 2 miles north of Imogene, the Wabash Trace passes underneath 390th Ave. where Solomon was located.
+Roughly 2 miles north of Imogene, the Wabash Trace passes underneath 390th Ave., near where Solomon was located.
 Another booming town with the coming of the railroad, Solomon once had a post office, mill, elevator, saloon, and blacksmith shop.
 Eventually all returned to farmground, Doyle Pioneer’s Seed Shed is the closest remnant of any of Solomon’s businesses.

 Located between Imogene and Shenandoah, foundations of an old building are barely visible between 150th & 160th Streets on the East side of the trail.
 The town was platted into 7 blocks and had 5 streets.